TheKindredLLC/kindred-editor/README.md

 **A portable, extensible, and cross-platform post editor model built for Kotlin Multiplatform.**

 `kindred-editor` provides a rich, structured foundation for composing and rendering posts across social, blogging, and community platforms.
-It is designed to be UI-agnostic, render-consistent, and easy to integrate into Kotlin applications on Web, Android, iOS, or Desktop.
+It is designed to be completely UI-agnostic, render-consistent, and easy to integrate into Kotlin applications on Web, Android, iOS, or Desktop.

+> **Note:** This project intentionally does not include any UI components.
+The UI implementation is the responsibility of the consuming project that implements this module.

 ---